 Ingredients and substitutions

 - Leftover turkey - Perfect for Thanksgiving or Christmas leftovers.
-Or, use a shredded rotisserie chicken instead.
+You can use a shredded rotisserie chicken instead.
 You'll need about 12 ounces of meat.
 If you don't have any cooked meat on hand, cube up some turkey or chicken breasts (or thighs), season with salt and pepper, and brown in a skillet with olive oil until cooked through.

 - Vegetables - Onion, carrot, and celery, also known as mirepoix, are aromatics that add a classic savory flavor to your soup.